Colorado : Safety by City

 - Currency - The U.S. Dollar is the only currency accepted here.
-You can charge most things, so there's not a lot of need for cash.
+You can charge most things on a credit or debit card, so there's not a lot of need for cash.
 It's also safer to not have a large amount of cash that can be seen in your wallet.

 - Weather - You get all the seasons here to the extreme.
 Winter is very snowy, spring is vibrant with wildflowers and waterfalls, summers get warm but not intolerable, and fall brings beautiful foliage.
 You should dress weather appropriate throughout the year, with a special focus on winter gear.
 For summer, bring good hiking boots so you can explore the foothills or mountains.

 - Airports - Denver International is the best option here.
 It is clear on the other side of town, so in traffic, it could take up to an hour to get there.
 You can also use the light rail system to get there.